Following system colour scheme Selected dark colour scheme Selected light colour scheme

 static PyObject *

-my_critical_operation(PyObject *self, PyObject *unused)
+critical_operation(PyObject *self, PyObject *Py_UNUSED(args))

 {